Step 1. Identify the company you want to research.

 Example, I can look for industry information by clicking on Economy and then clicking on Sector.
 Since I know that Google falls under Information, I can click on Information jobs and search across the country or in my area, 70122.

-Step 8.
-Search for local businesses by NAICS code with ReferenceUSA.
+Step 7.
+Search for local businesses by keyword or NAICS code with ReferenceUSA.

 Unlike public companies, private companies do not have to share any data.
 However, some do share some information.
 ReferenceUSA is a good place to find that data.
 Search by company name, address, or NAICS code.